 7. Inbox by Gmail (iPhone and Mac).
 Similar to Boomerang in some ways, Inbox by Gmail will help you become significantly more effective with your email follow up (and email organization).
 Snooze emails to a later date if you can't deal with them immediately.
 Send emails to potential clients and trigger them to resurface in your inbox if you haven't heard back within a week.
-To make things even better, there's now a Mac desktop client called Boxy, that allows you to get Inbox out of your browser and onto your desktop.
+To make things even better, there's even a Mac desktop client called Boxy, that allows you to get Inbox out of your browser and onto your desktop.

 8. WP Engine.
 After trying a few different web hosting providers for my online business, I was recommended WP Engine by a close friend.
 Since joining their premium WordPress hosting service, they've helped me make incredible gains on my site load time, in addition to having one of the best customer service teams I've ever worked with.
 WP Engine comes at a higher price point compared to the GoDaddy's of the world, but their unparalleled WordPress-specific hosting plans and accessible customer service team makes them the perfect solution for having a dependable website.
 They even have a 60-day Free Trial.

 10. OptinMonster.
 As you know, growing your email subscriber base is essential to increasing your revenue and monetizing your online business.
 This useful email capture tool can be set up on any page of your website (they have an incredibly easy-to-use WordPress plugin) and gives you the ability to A/B test different messages to find your most effective email capture mechanisms, all without having to hire expensive development help.

 11. Upwork.
 Hiring talented freelance help will allow you to focus more on your strengths, and give you the benefit of offloading business tasks that may not be your strong suits.
 Copywriting, logo design, development, SEO, and even sales & marketing will be crucial to your early success in growing your side business.
 A platform like Upwork can help with outsourcing and easy payments, plus provide valuable resources to get your online business off the ground.